csinva/csinva.github.io/_notes/research_ovws/ovw_interp.md

   - [Creating Powerful and Interpretable Models with Regression Networks](https://arxiv.org/abs/2107.14417) (2021) - generalizes neural GAM to include interaction terms
     - train first-order functions
     - fix them and predict residuals with next order (and repeat for as many orders as desired)
-- Emb-GAM: an Interpretable and Efficient Predictor using Pre-trained Language Models ([singh & gao, 2022](https://arxiv.org/abs/2209.11799)) - use language model to extract embeddings which are then used to fit a better GAM (focuses on NLP)
+- Aug-GAM ([singh, askari, caruana & gao, 2022](https://arxiv.org/abs/2209.11799)) - use language model to extract embeddings which are then used to fit a better GAM (focuses on NLP)
 - [NODE-GAM: Neural Generalized Additive Model for Interpretable Deep Learning](https://arxiv.org/abs/2106.01613) (chang, caruana, & goldenberg, 2021)
   - includes interaction terms (all features are used initially and backprop decides which are kept) - they call this $GA^2M$
   - uses neural oblivious trees rather than standard DNN